 Do you suffer from chronic fatigue?
 Do you often have digestion problems like diarrhea or constipation?
 Have food allergies affected you more than usual lately, or are you at risk for diabetes?

-All of these conditions and more may be linked to something called “leaky gut.”
+All these conditions and more may be linked to a “leaky gut.”
 But so far, the medical profession doesn’t acknowledge this as a “real” condition.

 How Does Gut Work When It’s Healthy?